eohjelle/quereada/README.md

 1. **Sources**: Generalized RSS feeds that collect _items_ from anywhere on the internet and store them in a local database.
 Examples: news articles, arxiv papers, blog posts, tweets, sports scores, job postings.

 2. **Filters**: Used to filter items.
 For example, by filtering for items that are relevant (or not) to certain topics.
-To save costs, this is only done on demand (i. e. not for all items stored in the database) and the results cached.

 3. **Blocks**: Components that make up feeds: